xd999e/neosoft-zebar/README.md

 ## 🚀 Getting Started

-### Simple Installation (Using Defaults)
+### Marketplace
+You can now easily install Neosoft Zebar from the Zebar marketplace!
+Simply search for neosoft-zebar and click install.

+### Manual
 Download `neosoft-zebar.zip` from the latest release.
 Extract the contents to your Zebar config directory.

-Adjust `config.css` and `config.json` as needed (schemas are provided).
+For both installtion methods, you can adjust `config.css` and `config.json` as needed (schemas are provided).

 > [!NOTE]
 > If you're using window scaling in Windows, you may need to edit `zpack.json` to set the correct height (default is `40px`).